legacybeta/positive.help/README.md

 The site is hosted on Cloudflare Workers at the moment, which has been working well so far...

+If you are adding messages in languages that require UTF8 characters, you will need to md5 the message to use as the Route.
+Something with Cloudflare doesn't allow us to have UTF8 Routes.
+Seaching DuckDuckGo is an easy way to generate the hash. "md5 message".

 **Rules For New Messages**

 1. Be Positive and Helpful
-2. No duplicates but shorter or longer similar messages are allowed
+2. No duplicates but shorter or longer, similar messages are allowed
 3. Change content rather than Routes
 4. If you change existing content on a Route, add a new post with the previous content
 5. Emojis are welcome, but try to keep them at the end of the message